anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 <tr><td>vNIC</td>	<td>Virtual NIC (Network Interface Card)</td></tr>
 <tr><td>vRouter</td>	<td>Virtual Router</td></tr>
 <tr><td>vSwitch</td>	<td>Virtual Switch</td></tr>
+<tr><td>Validation</td>	<td>esting performed to confirm the actual output of a product meets the expected, or desired outcome, or behavior</td></tr>
+	<tr><td>Verification</td>	<td>conformance to design requirement specifications; Reviews and Walk-Throughs to ensure a product delivered meets implementation specifications</td></tr>
 <tr><td>VIM</td>	<td>Virtual Infrastructure Manager</td></tr>
 <tr><td>VNF</td>	<td>Virtualised Network Function</td></tr>
 <tr><td>VNF-C</td>	<td>VNF Component (can be hosted on a VM, Container, etc)</td></tr>
 <tr><td>VNFM</td>	<td>VNF Manager</td></tr>
 </table>

+- **Verification** will be used to indicate conformance to design requirement specifications.
+Activities involved Reviews and Walk-Throughs to ensure the NFVI is delivered per implementation specifications.
+- **Validations** is used to indicate testing performed to confirm the actual output of a product meets the expected, or desired outcome, or behavior.

 <a name="8.3.2"></a>
 ### 8.3.2 Resources